p3lim/toc-interface-updater/README.md

 Options:
 - `flavor` - sets the fallback game version for unsuffixed TOC files, see [flavor](#flavor) for valid options
+- `future` - set to `true` if beta/PTR versions should be checked too

 #### Example